 All in all, as with any competing design, you have your pros and cons.
 Condenser mics provide a clearer recording while dynamic ones might be slightly muted or “muddy.”
 Again, it is best to choose what works for you based on the quality of your microphone.
 You may be interested in my other post on using condenser mics without phantom power.

 You decide which type is better for you!

 Microphones are susceptible to ambient noise, but there’s no one size fits all solution for this.
 The first step in solving the issue, is identifying which noises affect your recording.
 You then need to find ways of reducing the noise at it’s source.

 To ensure a clean recording of your vocals, it’s best not to have anything else making noise in the background.
 For example, if you’re near speakers or air conditioners then move them away from where they are positioned before starting so that only one sound comes through at once instead multiple sounds mixed together will appear on tape/digital recording.
 Click here to read my post on how to reduce keyboard noise from a mic.

 Changing the distance between a spring pop filter, windscreen or windshield can help reduce background noises picked up by a microphone.
 A noise gate is another option to consider for reducing sound during recording sessions and has settings allowing you to set a volume trigger point.
 In other words, what level of volume should be considered “silence”, and will automatically cut off signals before they’re louder than desired so as not to introduce obvious distortion into your work.

 Rescuing your recording from ambient noise

 If you’re recording and want to fix clicks, crackles, pops or rustles in the background, there are a few solutions.
-Post-editing can save recordings with no issue if you know how to handle it.
+Post-editing can save recordings with no issue if you know how to use the software tools correctly.